nsbgn/pandoc.mk/README.md

     directory structure.
 A small JavaScript can optionally show this overview dynamically.

-3. A minimalist theme to present the above in as clear and concise a way as possible.
+3. A concise theme to present the above.

-Simply execute `make` or `make -j` to generate a `build/` directory containing all scripts, stylesheets and the example website.
+Execute `make -f snel.mk` to generate a `build/` directory containing scripts, stylesheets and the example website.

-To make `snel` available globally, do `sudo make install`.
-You can then simply `include snel.mk` from any other makefile to import all its recipes and variables.
-Among the variables you will want to set prior to including is probably at least `SRC`, the source directory.

 Should `snel` be a bit primitive for your tastes, try [hugo](http://gohugo.io/), [hakyll](https://jaspervdj.be/hakyll/about.html),